Farhaan114/Student-Result-Management-System/README.md

 # Student Results Management System <img src="https://github.com/Farhaan114/Student-Result-Management-System/blob/master/CLIENT/src/components/exam-results.png" align="right" width="50">

-This project is a **Student Results Management System** built using **React.js** for the frontend and **Express.js** with a **MySQL** database for the backend.
+This project is a **Student Results Management System** built using **React.js** for the frontend and **Express.js** with a **PostgreSQL** database for the backend.
 The system allows administrators to manage exams, student details and marks, providing an efficient way to track academic performance.

 ## Features